-- (a) Subject to clauses 18.11(b) to (f), inclusive, the wage rates for Senior Officers prescribed in clauses 12.4(a) and (c) are "all up" wage rates and, without being exhaustive, include a loading of 20% as compensation for: - (i) working standard hours of work as described in clause 15.2(a); - (ii) on call requirements (provision of one week in four averaged over a 12 month period i.e. 13 weeks per annum); - (iii) out of hours responses when on call; - (iv) annual leave loading; and - (v) weekend and shift penalties. - (b) Development of the on call roster and management of on call arrangements will occur in consultation with the Senior Officer's manager. - (c) (i) A Senior Officer who is called out to perform work while on call in accordance with clause 18.11(a)(ii), or while placed on call outside the frequency specified in that clause, is entitled to accrue TOIL as prescribed in clause 18.11(e) for those hours actually worked. - (ii) An Inspector who is placed on call for more than the frequency specified in clause 18.11(a)(ii) shall be entitled to be paid the on call allowances specified in clause 18.5 for such additional periods on call. - (d) A Senior Officer who is directed to work outside of their planned hours as described in clause 15.2(a) will also be entitled to accrue TOIL as prescribed in clause 18.11(e) for those hours actually worked as directed. - (e) (i) All TOIL for Senior Officers shall be accrued at the overtime rate which would otherwise apply if the Senior Officer was being paid overtime as opposed to accumulating TOIL. - (ii) Senior Officers and their Managers will ensure that Senior Officers will have access to such TOIL within 12 months of its accrual. - (iii) Superintendents and Chief Superintendents who do not access their TOIL balances within 12 months of accruing their TOIL, through no fault of their own, will retain such balances until such time as the TOIL is taken.
+- (a) Subject to clauses 18.11(b) to (f), inclusive, the wage rates for Senior Officers prescribed in clauses 12.4(a) and (c) are "all up" wage rates and, without being exhaustive, include a loading of 20% as compensation for: - (i) working standard hours of work as described in clause 15.2(a); - (ii) on call requirements (provision of one week in four averaged over a 12 month period i.e. 13 weeks per annum); - (iii) out of hours responses when on call; - (iv) annual leave loading; and - (v) weekend and shift penalties. - (b) Development of the on call roster and management of on call arrangements will occur in consultation with the Senior Officer's manager. - (c) (i) A Senior Officer who is called out to perform work while on call in accordance with clause 18.11(a)(ii), or while placed on call outside the frequency specified in that clause, is entitled to accrue TOIL as prescribed in clause 18.11(e) for those hours actually worked. - (ii) An Inspector who is placed on call for more than the frequency specified in clause 18.11(a)(ii) shall be entitled to be paid the on call allowances specified in clause 18.5 for such additional periods on call. - (d) A Senior Officer who is directed to work outside of their planned hours as described in clause 15.2(a) will also be entitled to accrue TOIL as prescribed in clause 18.11(e) for those hours actually worked as directed. - (e) (i) All TOIL for Senior Officers shall be accrued at single time. - (ii) Senior Officers and their Managers will ensure that Senior Officers will have access to such TOIL within 12 months of its accrual. - (iii) Superintendents and Chief Superintendents who do not access their TOIL balances within 12 months of accruing their TOIL, through no fault of their own, will retain such balances until such time as the TOIL is taken.
 Inspectors who have not accessed their TOIL may have TOIL balances paid out at the end of each 12 month period.